Andonon/Apex_Case_To_AppFire_JCFS_API/README.md

 * Add a field on Case Jira_Id__c.
 This is a field that is updated by the AppFire connection.
 * Setup AppFire to update the Case Jira_Id__c field as it's related "ID".
 * Add a field on Case, Date/Time, "Jira AppFire Create Apex Ran", Jira_AppFire_Create_Apex_Ran__c.
 This will be used to prevent duplicate calls to the JCFS tool, and to track the date/time we made that call.
+* The test class references two record types that you will need to create, or change the code.
+"Technical Support" and "Training Help Desk".

 ### Custom Metadata Record "Config"
 * Salesforce | Setup | Custom Metadata Settings